 Professor Devlin spent a decade in the Department of Foreign Affairs, working on European political integration, before being sent to Paris and then Moscow, where she served as Gorbachev’s perestroika got underway.
 Her initial research interests lay in the popular culture of 19th century France and the history of French psychiatry, the subject of her first book The Superstitious Mind (Yale).
 Following her years in Gorbachev’s Russia, she shifted her attention to the culture and politics of the Stalin era and her current research project concerns the Stalin cult.

-We have also put together a playlist of podcasts on the Russian Revolution from a number of sources, including the BBC, the British Academy, and the Times Literary Supplement.
+We have also put together a playlist of podcasts on the Russian Revolution from a number of sources.

 In her podcast, Devlin references a scene from Sergei Eisenstein’s and Grigori Aleksandrov’s monumental film on the revolution – ‘October: Ten Days That Shook the World’ – which was produced to mark the 10th anniversary of the October Revolution in 1927.
 The film is currently available to watch on Youtube.